 |Water vapor||≈ 2%|

-Due to the presence of these gas layer in the atmosphere does not allow heat rays to go out of the atmosphere.
-Hence the temperature of the earth’s surface and its atmosphere increases.
+The greenhouse effect in learning chemistry or biological chemistry is very important because this suggested the existence of life in the earth’s atmosphere.
+The presence of these gas layers in the atmosphere does not allow heat rays to go out of the atmosphere.
+Hence the temperature of the earth’s atmosphere increases.

-The rises of the temperature of the earth are signs of the existence of the earth’s environment.
-Therefore the whole earth would be converted into a cold planet, and consequently, we are not able to live a normal life.
+The rise in temperature of the earth’s atmosphere is very important for existence on earth.
+Because without heating the whole earth would be converted into a cold planet, consequently, we are not able to live a normal life.

-CO2 contributes 50% of our greenhouse gases.
-When the atmosphere contains too much quantity of CO2, the effect considerably rises.
-Therefore this excess quantity of CO2 or other greenhouse gases causes or warming the global temperature by climate change.
+Carbon dioxide contributes 50% of our greenhouse gases.
+When the atmosphere contains too much quantity of carbon dioxide, the effect of heating considerably rises.
+Hence the excess quantity of carbon dioxide or other greenhouse gases causes or warming the global temperature to climate change.

-- Balancing the quantity of CO2 present in the earth’s atmosphere.
+- Balancing the quantity of carbon dioxide present in the earth’s atmosphere by growing plants.
+This is the natural process to remove greenhouse gases from the earth’s atmosphere.

-- Stop the use of cooling agents like chlorofluorocarbon.
+- Stop the use of cooling agents like chlorofluorocarbons.

 - To decrease the concentration of greenhouse gases on the earth’s surface, we need to use tall chimneys in homes and factories.